 Published in UPI ASIA New Blog.

-(Revised article) A desire for freedom, security and opportunity is sending many of young people out of their county in search of better lives.
+(Revised article) A desire for financial freedom, financial security and opportunity is sending many of young people out of their county in search of better lives.

 A friend of mine who recently moved said her life there was an improvement.